damey2011/scratchpay-th/README.md

 - Write more unit / integration tests and with more data generated using fakerjs.
 - Linting and formatting
 - Precommit hooks to avoid committing untested code
-- Configure Gitlab CI for CI/CD
+- Configure Gitlab CI for CI/CD for lint checking, tests, coverage etc.

 ### Assumptions